curl/curl/docs/cmdline-opts/proxy-crlfile.md

-Provide filename for a PEM formatted file with a Certificate Revocation List that specifies peer certificates that are considered revoked when communicating with a HTTPS proxy.
+Provide filename for a PEM formatted file with a Certificate Revocation List that specifies peer certificates that are considered revoked when communicating with an HTTPS proxy.

 Equivalent to --crlfile but only used in HTTPS proxy context.